mjfwebb/twitch-bot/docs/CONFIGURATION.md

 ### betterTTVConfig.json

 You probably want to set provider as twitch and the ID is your twitch broadcaster ID (the same as set in your twitchConfig.json).

+### frankerFaceZConfig.json

+Enter your broadcaster ID (the same as set in your twitchConfig.json).

 ## Set up your commands